Available through Fast Track to Clearing

 Teaching and learning

 Assessment is 100% coursework based.
-This incorporates a range of different tasks and modes including essays, document analyses, writing and creative projects and digital production, dissertation work, individual and group oral presentations, work-based learning and seminar participation.
+This incorporates a range of different tasks including essays, document analyses, writing and creative projects and digital production, dissertation work, individual and group oral presentations, work-based learning and seminar participation.
 Some modules will feature choices of assessment, enabling you to tailor your skills and learning to your career plans.

 Supporting you all the way